Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_0_header_image.png)

-Snowpark ML (in public preview) is a Python framework for Machine Learning workloads with Snowpark.
-Currently Snowpark ML provides a model registry (storing ML tracking data and models in Snowflake tables and stages), feature engineering primitives similar to scikit-learn (ie. LabelEncoder, OneHotEncoder, etc.) and support for training and deploying certain model types as well as deployments as user-defined functions (UDFs).
+Snowpark is the set of libraries and runtimes that securely enable developers to deploy and process Python code in Snowflake.

+This includes Snowpark ML, the Python library and underlying infrastructure for end-to-end ML workflows in Snowflake.
+Snowpark ML unifies data pre-processing, feature engineering, model training and integrated deployment into a single, easy-to-use Python library.

+Snowpark ML has 2 components:

+- Snowpark ML Modeling enables the use of popular ML frameworks such as Scikit-learn and XGBoost for feature engineering and model training without moving data out of Snowflake.
+- Snowpark ML Operations (PuPr) includes the Snowpark Model Registry, which enables scalable, secure deployment and management of models in Snowflake.

+Manage and deploy models and their metadata easily into Snowflake warehouses as UDFs, or Snowpark Container Services as Service endpoints for batch inference

-This virtual hands-on lab demonstrates how to use [Apache Airflow](https://airflow.apache.org/) to orchestrate a machine learning pipeline leveraging Snowpark ML for feature engineering and model tracking.
-While Snowpark ML has its own support for models similar to scikit-learn this code demonstrates a "bring-your-own" model approach showing the use of open-source scikit-learn along with Snowpark ML model registry and model serving in an Airflow task rather than Snowpark UDF.
+This virtual hands-on lab demonstrates how to use Apache Airflow to orchestrate a machine learning pipeline leveraging Snowpark ML for model development, deployment, and managementfeature engineering and model managementtracking.
+While Snowpark ML has its own  provides integrated support for models similar to scikit-learn directly in Snowflake, this code demonstrates a "bring-your-own" model approach showing the use of open-source scikit-learn along with Snowpark ML mModel rRegistry and model serving in an Airflow task rather than Snowpark UDF.
 It also shows the use of the Snowflake XCom backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCom table a URI pointer to the data.

 This workflow includes: